basnijholt/home-assistant-streamdeck-yaml/README.md

 # Other files you might want to include...
 ```

-Anything that is within the vars dictionary and in the `${variable_name}`  format will be replaced upon loading the yaml file when starting the application.
+Anything that is within the vars dictionary and in the `${variable_name}` format will be replaced upon loading the YAML file when starting the application.
 Other text in the same format but not in the vars dictionary will not be replaced.

 #### includes/button.yaml